Income protection insurance

 In some cases, it’s difficult to establish the correct level of benefit required, for example, if a customer has started a new business.
 Because the success of a new business is uncertain, it wouldn’t be appropriate for an adviser to base their recommendation on projections of future profit.

-For employed customers, ‘indexation’ of benefit is usually more appropriate because it’s recognised that their earnings will increase, in line with an inflationary index (usually the Retail Price Index).
+For employed customers, ‘indexation’ of benefit is usually more appropriate.
+This is where it’s recognised that their earnings will increase, in line with an inflationary index (usually the Retail Price Index).

 If an adviser recommended indexation for a self-employed customer with a well-established business, we’ll consider whether they took into account possible fluctuations in earnings, and how far calculations reflected actual net profit.